ShubhamG2004/MediBook/README.md

-# MediBook - Medical Appointment Management System
+# MediBook - Hospital Management System

 MediBook is a Java Swing application for managing patient records and medical appointments in healthcare facilities.